google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 <!--

-Python is popular language for working on files and data munging, but to more data analysis and modeling means switching to a more domain specific language like R.
+Python is popular language for working on files and data munging, but to do more data analysis and modeling you may feel tempted to switch to a more domain specific language like R.

-Pandas provide data structures and tools to perform data analysis.
+Pandas provides data structures and tools that are similar to R and help with data analysis.
 Hence by combining Python and Pandas, you will be able to carry out the entire data analysis workflow using Python.

 -->